LambdaSharp/LambdaSharpTool/src/DocFx/cli/Tool-Init.md

-> TODO: update documentation for this command

 # Initialize Deployment Tier

-The `init` command is used to both initialize a new deployment tier and update an existing one.
+The `init` command is used to both create a new deployment tier and update an existing one.
+The resources required for a new deployment tier will be created unless provided.

+The `--quick-start` option minimizes the setup time by disabling the core services and assuming safe defaults for all prompts.
+This option is useful for learning about λ# and getting started quickly.
+However, **DO NOT** use this option in production or test environments!

 ## Options